 Yellow or pale skinMuscle painsHeadacheNausea and vomitingDiarrheaWeaknessShortness of breathRapid heartbeat

 You will be asked about your symptoms, medications, and medical history.
 A physical exam will be done.
-You may be referred to a hematologist who is a doctor who specializes in blood and blood-forming tissues.
+You may be referred to a hematologist who is a doctor that specializes in blood and blood-forming tissues.

 Your bodily fluids may be tested.
 This can be done with:

 Blood testsUrine tests

 Talk with your doctor about the best treatment plan for you.
 Mild cases may not need treatment.
 They may resolve on their own.
 Treatment options include the following: